Look up free King County public records on anyone right away using the tools provided in this resource.

 (206)-837-0719, +1(800)325-616, ext.
 6-4768

-Obtain Death & Birth Certificates From the Washington State Department of Health
+Locate Death & Birth Certificates via the Washington State Department of Health

-The cost for each certificate is $25.00 and payment is made via check or money order payable to the “DOH.”
+The cost for each certificate is $25.00, and payment is made via check or money order payable to the “DOH.”
 Requests are serviced in 1-3 weeks.
-Application will need to mailed to the DOH at the address below.
+Application will need to be mailed to the DOH at the address below:

 DOH